 How to Choose the Right MAPD Plan?

-Some people are afraid of networks due to a negative experiences in the past.
+Some people are afraid of networks due to a negative experience in the past.
 Other people have had great success with networks.
 It’s a personal decision that no one can make for you.
 Many people prefer to have lower costs and exposure when they start Medicare.

 Do you have a condition that requires travel for certain specialists?